goby.garden

 - a link of some kind between two

-:- the declaration of a kind of
+relation:- the declaration of a kind of

-, mediated through their properties.- For example, in a parent-child relationship, the "parents" property in a child would be linked to the "children" property in a parent
+connectionexisting betweenitems, mediated through their properties.- For example, in a parent-child relationship, the "parents" property in a child would be linked to the "children" property in a parent

-is the technical component in SQL by whichconnections
+junctionis the technical component in SQL by whichconnectionsbelonging to a givenrelationare recorded in the database

 - the declaration of a kind of